roomeasy/roomease/README.md

 # RoomEase
-An app to provide happy and fun cohabilitation with your roomates.
-And to delegate chores.
+RoomEase mainly aims to provide roommates with a fair and equitable method to divide chores.
+With the RoomieSearch feature, you can successfully find other responsible roommates near your next living space!